-Mechanisms for ongoing monitoring of the various activities as well as of the internal control systems have been developed and put in place in the bank.
+Mechanisms for ongoing monitoring of the various activities as well as of the internal control systems have been developed and put in place in the group.
 Monitoring is carried out both by the management and by the relevant responsible employees.
 The Internal Audit Department also conducts an independent evaluation of internal control systems in accordance with a plan approved by the Sole owner of the capital.
 Gaps identified in the internal control system are escalated and can be reported to the Management Board, the Supervisory Board or the Audit Committee.

 Bodies responsible for preventive and ongoing risk management.
-Existing committees in the structure of the bank
+Existing committees in the structure of the group

-An adequate risk identification, management and control system has been established in the bank.
-The committees responsible for managing the individual types of risks are at the core of this system and their main function is to create and maintain an adequate control environment based on the identifying, defining, mechanisms for assessing, monitorina controlling/mitigation of the individual types of risks.
+An adequate risk identification, management and control system has been established in the group.
+The committees responsible for managing the individual types of risks are at the core of this system and their main function is to create and maintain an adequate control environment based on the principles and mechanisms for identifying, defining, assessing, monitoring and controlling/mitigation of the individual types of risks.
 These committees are the main bodies that make corrective or preventative decisions aimed at minimising exposure to particular types of risk.
-The work of the committees is assisted by the Risk Management Department, Management Information System Department and other relevant departments that prepare risk indicators and provide analyses of relevant indicators and additional analyses to support management decisions in the area of risk control and management.
+The work of the committees is assisted by the Risk Management Department and the Management Information System Department that prepare risk indicators and provide analyses of relevant indicators and additional analyses to support management decisions in the area of risk control and management.
 The decisions made by the individual committees are approved by the Management Board.